carinam17/carinam17.github.io/Services/README.md

 ---

 I am proud to offer the following freelance services.
 Pricing and fees are dependent on the scope and specifications of the project.
-Reach out to me to see how I can help you.
+Reach out to me to see how I meet your content writing needs.
 * * *

 ## Content Writing